Five Proven Steps for Successful B2B Content Marketing

 Ask: What content would be relevant and compelling for your reader?

-Before developing a high-level content calendar outlining specific topics and the timing of them, the content planning phase should begin with a process to uncover topics that will matter.
+Before developing or adapting your content calendar outlining specific topics and the timing of them, the content planning phase should begin with a process to uncover topics that will matter.

 We suggest a planning or discovery phase for your B2B content marketing.
 Here are several considerations:

-- Have you established a thoughtful process for identifying relevant topics?
+- Have you established a thoughtful process for identifying mindshifts and today's most relevant topics?
 One that is more strategic than a quick internal brainstorm?

 - Who is the audience the content is targeting and why will it matter to them?